 Speed Events: SHW305.9.1 In roping, speed events, team penning and ranch sorting and cowboy mounted shooting western - type equipment must be used.
 Use of rawhide or mechanical hackamores or other type of bridles is the optional choice of the contestant.
 However, mechanical hackamore nosepieces must be covered in leather and cannot have visible or bare metal in contact with the horse's head.
 The judge or steward may prohibit the use of any bit or equipment they consider inhumane or would tend to give a horse/rider an unfair advantage.
 SHW305.9.2 Tie-downs, used for roping, speed events and team penning, ranch sorting, and cowboy mounted shooting must be leather, flat nylon or rope a minimum of 3/8 inch in diameter.
-SHW305.9.3 Bonnets (tie-down that goes over the poll and/ or across the forehead) made of rope, flat nylon webbing or leather only (minimum 3/8 inch diameter) are permitted.
+SHW305.9.3 Bonnets (tie-down that goes over the poll and/ or across the forehead) are NOT permitted in the Kentucky 4-H Horse Program.

 SHW305.9.4 Martingales and draw reins are permitted for speed events, team penning, ranch sorting and cowboy mounted shooting.
 However, martingales used with curb bits must have rein stops.
 Draw reins may not be attached between or around the front legs.